AhmedYasser254/Distance-Measuring-Using-UltraSonic/README.md

 # Distance-Measuring-Using-UltraSonic
-Developing a system to unlock a door using a password.
+Developing a system that measure the distance and display it on LCD.

-Drivers: GPIO, Keypad, LCD, Timer, UART, I2C, EEPROM, Buzzer and DC-Motor -Microcontroller: ATmega16.
+Drivers: GPIO, ICU, Ultrasonic Sensor and LCD - Microcontroller: ATmega16.